Single Packet Authorization

 SPA provides the following security benefits to the SPA-protected asset:

-• SPA also mitigates DDoS attacks on TLS.
-More than likely, TLS is publicly reachable online, and running the HTTPS protocol is highly susceptible to DDoS.
+- SPA also mitigates DDoS attacks on TLS.
+TLS is likely publicly reachable online, and running the HTTPS protocol is highly susceptible to DDoS.
 SPA mitigates these attacks by allowing the SDP gateway to discard the TLS DoS attempt before entering the TLS handshake.
 As a result, there will be no exhaustion from targeting the TLS port.

 Summary: Single Packet Authorization